cutright/DVH-Analytics-Bokeh/README.md

 # LiveFreeOrDICOM
 DICOM to SQL DVH Database

-This code is intended for Radiation Oncology departments to build a SQL database of DVH's from DICOM files.
+This code is intended for Radiation Oncology departments to build a SQL database of DVH's from DICOM files (Plan, Structure, Dose).
 This is a work in progress.
 This file will eventually contain instructions for an end-user.